loxosceles/devcontainer-templates/README.md

-# Devcontainer Configuration Template
+# Devcontainer Configuration Templates

-**CAVEAT**: This template is a work in progress.
-You might find some rough edges.
-But it will be updated over time.

 ## Description

-This repository contains a template for a development container configuration.
-It is intended to be used as a blueprint for setting up a development container for Javascript and Python based projects.
+This repository contains templates for development container environments in Visual Studio Code.
+These are intended to be used as blueprints with very little configuration needed to get started with a specific container environment.

 The template uses a configuration manager [Chezmoi](https://www.chezmoi.io/) to automatically pull your own dot files into the container.
 This way you can have